War in Donbas: September 2014 ceasefire

-After days of peace talks in Minsk under the auspices of the Organization for Security and Co-operation in Europe (OSCE), Ukraine, Russia, the DPR, and the LPR agreed to a ceasefire on 5 September.
+After days of peace talks in Minsk under the auspices of the Organisation for Security and Co-operation in Europe (OSCE), Ukraine, Russia, the DPR, and the LPR agreed to a ceasefire on 5 September.
 OSCE monitors said they would observe the ceasefire, and assist the Ukrainian government in implementing it.
 According to The New York Times, the agreement was an "almost verbatim" replication of Ukrainian president Petro Poroshenko's failed June "15-point peace plan".
 It was agreed that there would be an exchange of all prisoners taken by both sides, and that heavy weaponry should be removed from the combat zone.

 Humanitarian corridors were meant to be maintained so that civilians could leave affected areas.
 President Poroshenko said that Donetsk and Luhansk oblasts would be granted "special status", and that use of the Russian language in these areas would be protected by law.
 Russia started a more robust train and equip operation to strengthen separatists forces.
 DPR and LPR leaders said that they retained their desire for full independence from Ukraine, despite these concessions.
 Russian president Vladimir Putin and Ukrainian president Poroshenko discussed the ceasefire on 6 September.
 Both parties said that they were satisfied with the ceasefire, and that it was generally holding.

 The ceasefire was broken multiple times on the night of 6–7 September, and into the day on 7 September.
 These violations resulted in the deaths of four Ukrainian soldiers, whilst 29 were injured.
 Heavy shelling by the insurgents was reported on the eastern outskirts of Mariupol, and OSCE monitors said that the Ukrainian government had fired rockets from Donetsk International Airport.
 The OSCE said that these breaches of the agreement would not cause the ceasefire to collapse.
 Ukrainian president Petro Poroshenko said on 10 September that "70% of Russian troops have been moved back across the border", and also added that this action gave him "hope that the peace initiatives have good prospects".

 Ceasefire violations continued, however.
 In line with the Minsk Protocol, OSCE monitors said that they observed a prisoner exchange near Avdiivka at 03:40 on 12 September.
 Ukrainian forces released 31 DPR insurgents, whilst DPR forces released 37 Ukrainian soldiers.
 OSCE monitors documented violations of the Minsk Protocol in numerous areas of Donetsk Oblast from 13 to 15 September.
 These areas included Makiivka, Telmanove, Debaltseve, Petrovske, near Mariupol, Yasynuvata, and Donetsk International Airport, all of which saw intense fighting.
 Two of the armoured vehicles that the monitors were travelling in were struck by shrapnel, rendering one of the vehicles inoperable and forcing the monitors to retreat.